Part of the ‘Places to visit, feed and drink’ section.

 Majors Arms pub (technically Halmonds Frome) near the bottom of the climb up Fromes Hill from Bishops Frome direction.
-Real ale and stunning views (but no food).
+Real ale and stunning views, check for food availability.
+01531 640261.

-There are two pubs in the centre of Bishops Frome, The Chase Inn overlooking the green (phone 01885 490561) and the Green Dragon just round the corner, both providing food (but check if open at lunchtime in the week).
-The Chase also has accommodation, and autumn 2009 new owners, who say “wellies welcome”.
+There are two pubs in the centre of Bishops Frome, the Chase Inn overlooking the green (phone 01885 490561) and the Green Dragon just round the corner.
+Both provide food – but on weekdays Green Dragon is only open in the evening.
+The Chase also has accommodation – Facebook page.

 Bosbury and Coddington

 Bosbury Church has a detached tower which, as with some others in border country e.g. Garway, “appears to have been built as a refuge during Welsh incursions” (from church website).
-The Bell pub is opposite (alternative link).
+The Bell pub is opposite (info on village website).

-Coddington Church has (if the hedges aren’t too high) some pleasant views to the west.
+Coddington Church has some pleasant views to the west (if the hedges aren’t too high).
 Off the beaten track and a good place for a break when out cycling.

 Half way between Malvern and Worcester, on the A4103.